 Once the Bib and Floor Body are fully defined, the Bib and the Floor Body must be trimmed to each other, to create one unified volume with no remaining overlapping surfaces.
-A fillet radius, no greater than 50mm, may be applied along the periphery of where these volumes intersect.
+A fillet radius, no greater than 50mm, may be applied along the periphery of where intersection between these surfaces intersect.
 This fillet, which need not comply with Article 3.5.4, will nevertheless be considered part of the Bib.

 Furthermore, in the area of the fillet, minimum flexibility is permitted in order to allow compliance of the Front Floor Structure when the front of the car comes into contact with the ground.
-After the fillet has been applied, the external surfaces at the boundaries between adjacent sections of Bib and Floor Body must maintain both continuity and tangency in the X, Y or Z planes
+After the fillet has been applied, the external surfaces at the boundaries between adjacent sections of Bib and Floor Body must maintain both continuity and tangency in the any X, Y, or Z planes.